power2dmax/CAM-Python/README.rst

 Programs
 ++++++++++++++++++
-car_log.py -This program utilizes the Python modules; PyQt5 and SQLite.
+car_log.py -This program utilizes the Python modules; PyQt5, SQLite, and matplotlib.